-For years I’d wanted to take a trip to Cesky Krumlov from Prague whenever I visited the capital.
+For years I’d wanted to take a Cesky Krumlov from Prague day trip whenever I visited the capital.
 I became captivated by this southern Bohemian city, the second-most popular tourist destination in the Czech Republic.

 I’d heard about its beauty, its laid-back southern Bohemian atmosphere, its history, etc., and had even seen it referred to as being “like Prague in miniature.”

 Although I wouldn’t go that far, after visiting it I will say it’s one of Europe’s most picturesque towns.
 And well worth visiting.

 It’s a small city, a medieval UNESCO World Heritage Site of winding lanes, cobbled streets, and Renaissance buildings.
 And it’s all authentic medieval since Cesky Krumlov escaped the bombings during World War II.

 Today the city’s Old Town remains one of those places that’s great for wandering about, aimlessly poking into little shops all along the way.

 It was March, and my wife and I were taking a Cesky Krumlov from Prague day trip, and as we came around a bend we saw the city in the distance.
 It was a fairytale scene with a castle standing above a sea of ochre rooftops and trees.

 As the guidebook raves about the city ran through my mind, I couldn’t help but just stare.
 The town almost looked as if it were a movie set.